-Geoff is a full-time research fellow working on three projects focused on: policing; understanding change in long-term opioid users; and developing drug and alcohol through care and aftercare for ex-prisoners.
+Geoff is a full-time research associate working on three projects focused on: policing; understanding change in long-term opioid users; and developing drug and alcohol through care and aftercare for ex-prisoners.

 The first of these projects centers on the Policing Research Partnership (PRP).
 This is an innovative multi-strand programme of work that seeks to promote evidence-based policing through mechanisms that bolster research co-production between eight Northern research intensive universities and eleven police forces.
 York is responsible for the Monitoring and Evaluation activity strand of the PRP.
 Using a realist approach, initial work has involved interviewing academics and police partners from all involved organisations to understand the evolution of the PRP and its co-production mechanisms over its first eighteen months.